sunscrapers/djamazing/README.rst

         only when the user that can access them is logged in (some kind of per-row authorization should probably be in place).
 After clicking these a special view redirects the user to a signed cloudfront URL.
-        This URL is only valid for one second.
+        This URL is only valid for a very small amount of time.

 AWS configuration
 -------------------------